NC3-LU/MOSP/README.md

 - improving the documentation;
 - creating new objects on [our instance](https://objects.monarc.lu).

 Feel free to fork the code, play with it, make some patches and send us pull requests.

 There is one main branch: what we consider as stable with frequent updates as hot-fixes.

 Features are developed in separated branches and then regularly merged into the master stable branch.

+[Flask](https://flask.palletsprojects.com) is used for the backend.
+Please use [black](https://github.com/psf/black) for the syntax of your Python code.

+[Vanilla JS](http://vanilla-js.com) is the JavaScript framework used.

 ## Documentation